 - Hourly expertise: The small size of the data recovery industry and small talent pool makes the industry highly competitive.
 The hourly rate for a data recovery professional in the US typically costs anywhere from $100 to $300 per hour depending on the location, skill, and educational background of the engineer.

 - Replacement parts: A professional data recovery lab should have a well-stocked library of hard drives to act as donors.
-However, cases involving rare or very new models of hard drives require engineers to order replacement parts.
-Procuring any replacement parts means buying an entire new hard drive.
-Imagine if your mechanic couldn’t just buy a new muffler—he had to buy an entire new car.
+However, cases involving rare or very new models of hard drives require engineers to order donor parts.
+Procuring any donor parts means buying an entirely new hard drive.
+Imagine if your mechanic couldn't just buy a new muffler—he had to buy an entire new car as well!